Bible: Religious significance

 Both Judaism and Christianity see the Bible as religiously and intellectually significant.
 It provides insight into its time and into the composition of the texts, and it represents an important step in the development of thought.
-It is used in communal worship, recited and memorized, provides personal guidance, a basis for counseling, church doctrine, religious culture (teaching, hymns and worship), and ethical standards.The Bible is centrally important to both Judaism and Christianity, but not as a holy text out of which entire religious systems can somehow be read.
+It is used in communal worship, recited and memorized, provides personal guidance, a basis for counseling, church doctrine, religious culture (teaching, hymns and worship), and ethical standards.
+According to Barton: The Bible is centrally important to both Judaism and Christianity, but not as a holy text out of which entire religious systems can somehow be read.
 Its contents illuminate the origins of Christianity and Judaism, and provide spiritual classics on which both faiths can draw; but they do not constrain subsequent generations in the way that a written constitution would.
 They are simply not that kind of thing.
 They are a repository of writings, both shaping and shaped by the two religions..."

 As a result, there are teachings and creeds in Christianity and laws in Judaism that are seen by those religions as derived from the Bible which are not directly in the Bible.

 For the Hebrew Bible, canonization is reserved for written texts, while sacralization reaches far back into oral tradition.
 When sacred stories, such as those that form the narrative base of the first five books of the Bible, were performed, "not a syllable [could] be changed in order to ensure the magical power of the words to 'presentify' the divine".
 Inflexibility protected the texts from a changing world.
 When sacred oral texts began the move to written transmission, commentary began being worked in, but once the text was closed by canonization, commentary needed to remain outside.
 Commentary still had significance.
 Sacred written texts were thereafter accompanied by commentary, and such commentary was sometimes written and sometimes orally transmitted, as is the case in the Islamic Madrasa and the Jewish Yeshiva.
 Arguing that Torah has had a definitive role in developing Jewish identity from its earliest days, John J. Collins explains that regardless of genetics or land, it has long been true that one could become Jewish by observing the laws in the Torah, and that remains true in the modern day.